pierric/fei-nn/README.md

 # Usage
 - Please see the example in the `examples` directory.
-- Also see the examples of [mxnet-dataiter](https://github.com/pierric/mxnet-dataiter) project.
+- Also see the examples of [mxnet-examples](https://github.com/pierric/mxnet-examples) repository.